-A Series of Unfortunate Events: Pakistan Travel Story
+A Series of Unfortunate Events: Public Transport Horror Story in Pakistan

 Chatting over chai the other day, a conversation started about trips gone horribly wrong.
 And I am the queen of trips gone horribly wrong.
 Sharing my worst experience to date.